Woman arrested after Border Patrol finds 360lbs of marijuana in vehicle with her child - NewsBreak

 “Garcia was accompanied with her eight-year-old son who was later released to his grandmother,” the complaint stated.

 According to the complaint, during the interview process, Garcia told authorities that she received a call from a private number threatening her to transport the drugs.
-McAllen man accused of sexually assaulting ‘mentally disabled’ woman, police say
+Woman arrested after school reports injuries to 5-year-old

 The complaint stated that the bundles tested positive for marijuana and weighed 362 pounds.